substatica/bas-mod-merge/README.md

 Dominant mod and subordinate mod files can be compressed or extracted bas.jsondb files.

+**Limitations**

+This utility does not account for deleted/added files or any mods other than those affecting solely bas.jsondb.

 **Caution**

 Results of merging mods may lead to unpredicatable gameplay and/or instability.